Priest convicted of stealing from churches appeals sentence

-RAPID CITY, S.D.
-(AP) — A former Rapid City priest convicted of stealing donations from Catholic churches is appealing his sentence.
+RAPID CITY, S.D. -- A former Rapid City priest convicted of stealing donations from Catholic churches is appealing his sentence.

 Marcin Garbacz's attorney told Eighth Circuit appeals court judges Thursday that the priest was ordered to pay restitution for money that wasn’t necessarily stolen.